AshiVered/QinBoard-T9/README.md

 available on Google Play: [Traditional T9 Keypad IME](https://play.google.com/store/apps/details?id=org.nyanya.android.traditionalt9)
 # License
 Do what you want, but keep the following in mind:
+1. **Commercial use is prohibited.** If you want to make commercial use, contact me.
-1. The application icon.
+2. The application icon.
-2. Name of the application (QinBoard T9).
+3. Name of the application (QinBoard T9).
-3. "Developed By A.I.V" in the application settings.
+4. "Developed By A.I.V" in the application settings.
+5. Do not change the terms of the license

 # Support me
 I develop this project voluntarily, to benefit the community.
 But it's not an easy job with a lot of investment...